 - Perinatology.
 First-year fellows spend time with the Maternal-Fetal Medicine team at the University of Washington Medical Center and the Seattle Children's Prenatal Diagnosis and Treatment Program.
 This rotation provides exposure to the many high-risk OB clinics and insight into high-risk obstetrical care, as well as opportunities to learn how to provide empathic prenatal counseling to families expecting infants with congenital malformations.

 - Cardiac Intensive Care Unit.
-During their first and second years, fellows spend time on a cardiac intensive care rotation at SCH.
+During their first and second years, fellows spend time on a cardiac intensive care rotation in the Cardiac ICU at SCH.
 The experience includes both pre and post-operative cardiac ICU care.
 Infants with cardiac disease complicated by prematurity or significant non-cardiac anomalies are co-managed by the CICU and NICU.

 - Community Neonatology: Providence Regional Medical Center Everett (PRMCE) NICU and Valley Medical Center (VMC) NICU.
 Senior fellows have the opportunity to participate for two weeks in neonatal intensive care at one of the division's community sites.

-- NICU Neurodevelopmental Follow-Up: First-year fellows will do two visits to the Infant Development Follow-up Clinic (IDFC) to understand the role and importance of Audiology, PT/OT, Psychology, Nutrition/dietary, and social work in NICU follow up.
-They will have the opportunity to learn about how each service performs its assessments.
-In the second year, fellows participate in a one-week developmental rotation (interdisciplinary rotation with inpatient support services, Neuro, Developmental-Behavioral Peds, Early Intervention) and two clinical days at IDFC.
+- NICU Neurodevelopmental Follow-Up: The Infant Development Follow-Up Clinic (IDFC) is an interdisciplinary developmental surveillance clinic housed at the University of Washington Institute on Human Development and Disability (https://depts.washington.edu/chdd/).
+First-year fellows gain an introductory experience to this clinic during their first year, learning the role and function of the various subspecialists in NICU follow-up care.
+During their second year, fellows participate in a one-week developmental rotation (interdisciplinary rotation with inpatient support services, Neurology, Developmental-Behavioral Peds, Early Intervention), as well as additional time in IDFC.
 The focus of the 3rd year is to learn interdisciplinary developmental assessments and treatments while practicing their skills & preparing for independence.
-To meet this goal, 3rd-year fellows will complete six days in IDFC.
 Interested fellows are welcome to complete additional training and clinical rotations in IDFC or participate in developmental research projects with the IDFC faculty.